dankraus/padawan360/README.md

 Orient your controls from the perspective of the droid.
 Stand behind the droid so that pressing left on the drive stick makes the droid turn left, right on the stick makes the droid turn right, up on the stick makes the droid drive forward, down on the stick makes the droid drive backwards.

-_**Q:** The right analog stick is centered but it still drives(turns, drives forward, drives reverse, etc)!_
+_**The right analog stick is centered but it still drives(turns, drives forward, drives reverse, etc)!**_

-**A:** You need to just adjust the deadzone `const byte DRIVEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
-The code has some more info on that above that line.
+You need to just adjust the deadzone `const byte DRIVEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
+The sketch has some more info on that above setting that value to adjust for controller stick drift.

 ## Coming Soon